Categories

 When does it take place?

-On the evening of the 23rd of June, which this year is a Friday.
+On the evening of the 23rd of June, which this year is a Monday.
 It centres around the burning of the bonfire and the fireworks at midnight and then the entertainment runs until very late.

 However, families tend to start arriving down on the beach from around 8pm, with blankets, chairs drinks and picnics, to enjoy the atmosphere and play on the beach until the bonfire is lit and then leave shortly after.